nh916/441-coolcarscompany/sql/readme.txt

 I think each table should have at least 10 data for best results

+In most situations we will not be inputting primary key and pk will be inputted implicitly by sqlite, but in some cases we will have to if it is a FK or a subtype of the supertype

 If any errors within table that you think were a mistake, please report to Navid!

 have fun